borntofrappe/game-development/02 Breakout/Breakout 11/README.md

 ## Data

-The idea is to store the data in a `lst` file, dedicating two lines for each high score.
+The idea is to store the data in a `.lst` file, dedicating two lines for each high score.

 ```lst
 name